Bhaveshmeghwal21/AMC_Summer_Camp-2024/Intermediate/ROS/Ardupilot-installation.md

 gedit apm.launch
 ```
 You just have to change the first line ``` <arg name="fcu_url" default="/dev/ttyACM0:57600" />```
-In my case it was something like this
+In my case it is something like this
 ```launch
 <launch>
 	<!-- vim: set ft=xml noet : -->